Gasoline and diesel usage and pricing: Factors affecting gasoline prices

 According to the Energy Information Administration (EIA), as of March 2022, factors affecting the price of gasoline in the United States include the price of crude oil, costs and profits related to refining, distribution, marketing, and taxes.
 Higher octane levels cost more, with premium grade averaging about 68 cents per gallon more than regular grade in 2021.
 From 2012 through 2021, crude oil represented 54.8% of the average $2.80/gallon price, taxes 17%, distribution and marketing 14.3%, and refining 14%.
 In 2021, crude oil accounted for 53.6%, taxes 16.4%, distribution and marketing 15.6%, and refining 14.4%.

 Crude oil

 Crude oil is the main factor affecting gasoline and diesel prices.
 Exploration, extraction, and transport costs contribute to pricing.
 Between 2004 and 2008, global demand increases raised oil prices from 35 to 140 $/oilbbl, causing a corresponding rise in gas prices.
 OPEC production decisions and speculation in oil markets also influence gasoline prices.

 Marketing and distribution

 Distribution and marketing costs cover transportation of crude oil to refineries and gasoline to retailers, as well as brand marketing expenses.

+In the United States, marketing and distribution costs represent a significant component of the retail price of gasoline, typically accounting for 11% to 15% of the total cost per gallon.
+These expenses encompass the logistics of transporting crude oil to refineries and the subsequent delivery of refined products to retail outlets via pipelines and tanker trucks.
+According to the Energy Information Administration (EIA), this share stood at 15.6% in 2021, though it can fluctuate relative to the price of crude oil; during the global supply disruptions of 2026, for example, the relative share of distribution costs was estimated at 11% as the cost of raw crude increased.

+Retailer profit margins are also included within this category.
+While gas stations typically average a gross margin of 30 to 35 cents per gallon, these margins are often inversely correlated with crude oil price trends: margins tend to contract when oil prices surge rapidly and expand when prices decline.